Motorcycle Maintenance

 Most classic bikes are air-cooled, and automotive oils do not meet the required specifications for air-cooled engines.
 This results in higher operating temperatures and reduced engine life.
 Unless it's an emergency (like being stuck on the side of the road), use the proper oil.

-Presently, I'm using Maxima V-Twin mineral oil in my classic bikes.
+Presently, I'm using Maxima V-Twin mineral oil in several old bikes.
 It's also offered in synthetic.

 Shop: Maxima V-Twin Mineral Engine Oil